Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Experiment Setup

 \subsection{Vehicle Positional Data Generation}

-We simulate a 2 km highway with with three lanes in each direction (six lanes in total).
+We simulate a 2 km highway with three lanes in each direction (six lanes in total).
 Vehicle positional data is obtained from SUMO, an open-source traffic simulation platform that provides realistic vehicle movement data.
 We create datasets for all tasks with the goal of representing diverse interference conditions.
 To capture realistic interference conditions while keeping computational complexity manageable, we adopt the following procedure.
 Initial topologies are generated by randomly placing the vehicles according to a spatial Poisson process at one end of the 2 km highway.
-All vehicles are confined within a distance of $D$ m from the end of the highway, where $D$ is given by the product of the vehicle density and the total number of vehicles.
+All vehicles are confined within a distance of $D$ m from the end of the highway, where $D$ is given by the ratio of the total number of vehicles to the vehicle density.
 Vehicles then travel at time-varying speeds with random lane changes, and positional data is sampled every 100 ms. This procedure is repeated under different vehicle densities and speeds.
 The training dataset consists of samples evenly distributed across the three density levels.
 Since training dataset size strongly affects policy generalization \cite{pmlr-v119-cobbe20a}, we experimentally determined that 15,000 samples for 4-agent tasks and 60,000 for 8-/16-agent tasks yield the best performance.
-The testing dataset comprises nine samples, generated by combining the three vehicle densities with three vehicle-to-BS distance levels---\texttt{close}, \texttt{mid}, and \texttt{far}---to represent typical interference conditions in highway scenarios.
+The testing dataset comprises nine representative topologies obtained by combining three vehicle-density levels (35, 123, and 500~veh/km, corresponding to the ETSI sparse, moderate, and dense traffic scenarios) with three vehicle-to-BS distance levels (\texttt{close}, \texttt{mid}, and \texttt{far}), forming a $3\times3$ evaluation matrix.
+This design provides a representative yet computationally manageable set of test topologies that can be shared across the learning tasks introduced in Section~VI.B, thereby enabling controlled comparison of different MARL challenges under a common evaluation framework.
 The number of subchannels is fixed at $M=4$, while the number of agents varies across $L \in \{4, 8, 16\}$.